 The slowdown of high-priced estate purchases aligns with shifting luxury trends

 According to our September Luxury Insights Report, today’s luxury buyer values quality over quantity, and is more likely to gravitate towards smaller, urban developments, which Simms has seen in her own market across all age groups—not just millennials.

 “The affluent are looking for the most luxurious properties in the right spot so that they’re surrounded by the right lifestyle and environment,” Simms says, which echoes the Institute’s recent findings.

-Agents can adapt their luxury home marketing strategy to reflect these trends by placing more focus on a property’s location than the property itself.
+Agents can adapt their luxury home marketing strategy to reflect these current real estate market trends by placing more focus on a property’s location than the property itself.